itsallgit/skill-selector-and-search/README.md

 # Skills Selector & Search Platform

-This project has two integrated capabilities:
+This project has two integrated applications:

 1. **Skills Selector** - Web application for interactive skill selection and management
-2. **Skills Search** - Semantic search backend for finding users by skill expertise
+2. **Skills Search** - Full-stack web application for finding users by skills using natural language queries

 > Please note: This is POC project that has deprioritised platform hardening and security in the interest of demonstrating value.